Ashvin-Ranjan/Module-Import-Python/README.md

 ### Creating your own module
 To create your own module you need to create a python file with functions.

-In the functions you can have at least 1 argument up to 3 arguments.

-The First argument are the values passed in by the program in a list of strings.

-The Second argument is the list of 256 values that hold ints.

-The Third argument is the dictionary of variables.
+The non private functions all require one arguement which is a list of the arguments passed in from the .mip program.

+You also require variable called values and one called variables, which are updated and store the list of values and the dictionary of variables.

-If the function returns a list then the list will be put in place of the list of values
+If the function returns a list then the list will be put in place of the list of values.

-If the function returns a dictionary then the dictionary will be put in place of the variables
+If the function returns a dictionary then the dictionary will be put in place of the variables.

-If the function return as tuple then the list in the tuple and the dictionary will be assigned to their respective values as seen above
+If the function return as tuple then the list in the tuple and the dictionary will be assigned to their respective values as seen above.

-Use and underscore(\_) at the beginging of the function if you do not want it to be callable from a program
+Use and underscore(\_) at the beginging of the function if you do not want it to be callable from a program.

 ## Demos

-In the folder "Demo" there is a simple demo program
+In the folder "Demo" there is a simple demo program.

 In the folder "Modules" there is a simple module.

 ## What changed?

-- Minor bug fixes
+- Major module changes.